 In our drive towards environmentally-friendly practices, seasonal eating can have a huge effect.
 When we eat seasonally, we are often eating locally-grown foods.
 This means food is grown naturally (without huge greenhouses, heating and irrigation) and as it’s grown locally, doesn’t need to be transported around the world.
 This saves huge transportation costs and prevents large amounts of carbon dioxide entering the atmosphere, which is generated by keeping food frozen/refrigerated throughout its journey.

 Many people don’t believe this, but it’s true!
 Like any product and market, price is dependent on supply and demand.
 When a fruit or vegetable is at its peak season, it is abundant.
 This means that more of it hits the shops, so they supply is higher, meaning the price goes down.
 Seasonal eating can save you a fair chunk of change if it is practiced properly!

 Seasonal Eating – the Conclusion

 With health, cost, taste and environmental benefits to seasonal eating, there’s a pretty compelling case in support of it!
+At GetHair, we strongly recommend a healthy diet after a hair transplant procedure to maximise the growth yield.
 Take a look at the chart in this article and perhaps make a few different choices when you’re next in the shop.
 It could be the best thing you do for your diet this year!